zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   clarity of thought.
 Except for a few natural catastrophes, every great woe has been driven by a stupidity.
 Our last enemy is ourselves; and this is a war, and we are soldiers.

+- You cannot “rationalize” what is not already rational.
+It is as if “lying” were called “truthization.”

 ##### Luke Muehlhauser